Revealing the Parallel Multilingual Learning within Large Language Models: Limitations

 \section{Limitations}

-In fact, during the inference, LLMs will inevitably refer to the semantics of the translation in \textsc{PiM} to understand the input comprehensively.
-As a result, though our extensive experiments have demonstrated that multilingual LLMs can benefit from the parallel input in multiple languages, the quality of translation will influence the final performance.
-On the other hand, we do not discuss the effect of cross-language such as code-switch multilingual prompts because it deviates from the intention of \textsc{PiM}, i.e., providing parallel input.
-However, it is still a potential direction and we leave it for future work.
+In fact, during the inference, LLMs will inevitably refer to the semantics of the translation in PMI to understand the input comprehensively.
+As a result, though our extensive experiments have demonstrated that LLMs can benefit from PMI, the quality of translation will influence the final performance.
+On the other hand, we do not discuss the effect of cross-language, such as code-switch multilingual prompts, because it deviates from the intention of PMI, i.e., providing parallel input.
+However, it is still a potential direction, and we leave it for future work.